mariusmu/dhis2-message-app/Readme.md

 2. run ``` npm install ``` inside the new folder
 3. run ``` webpack ``` to generate the bundle
 4. run DHIS2 live and go to http://localhost:8082/dhis2-message-app/app/index.tpl.html

+## Note
+Very important: run your dhis on localhost:8082, not the default private address!

 #####################################